Shaptharishi/DB-Reliability-Platform/README.md

 ORDER BY ts DESC;
 ```

+## Other Branches

+This repository also contains several other deployment approaches for this same platform, plus a separate AI agent extension:

+- **[`versions`](../../tree/versions)** — the same platform deployed to real AWS infrastructure (RDS, ElastiCache, EC2), provisioned entirely as code with Terraform, with automated build-and-deploy via GitHub Actions CI/CD.
+- **[`version-k3s`](../../tree/version-k3s)** — the same AWS infrastructure as `versions`, deployed to Kubernetes (k3s) instead of Docker Compose, demonstrating container orchestration and self-healing.
+- **[`version-ai_integration`](../../tree/version-ai_integration)** — exploratory work extending the monitoring stack with Prometheus and an incident simulator.
+- **[`ai-agent`](../../tree/ai-agent)** — a genuine LLM-powered troubleshooting agent built on top of this platform: real tool-calling, retrieval-augmented generation over the platform's own runbooks, a Model Context Protocol server/client, an automated evaluation harness, and full request-level observability.
+Deployed on Kubernetes with GitOps delivery via ArgoCD, and independently redeployed to Microsoft Azure to prove genuine cloud portability.

+Each branch has its own `README.md` with full architecture details and a real, honest record of the production issues hit and fixed while building it.

 ## What I'd Add Next

-- MongoDB and ClickHouse itself as additional monitored targets, extending the same collector/rule pattern
+- MongoDB as an additional monitored target, extending the same collector/rule pattern
-- Terraform to provision the underlying infrastructure (currently assumes Docker is already available)
-- Kubernetes manifests as an alternative deployment target for horizontal scaling of the collector
+- Explicit SLIs/SLOs and error budget calculations against the real historical metrics already stored in ClickHouse
+- Persistent volume storage on the Kubernetes deployment, replacing the current `emptyDir` approach
+- Integrating the `ai-agent` branch's troubleshooting capability directly into this platform's alerting flow, rather than as a separate application

 ## My Role

-Solo project — architecture, all collector/rule/storage logic, Docker Compose orchestration, and deployment design.
+Solo project — architecture, all collector/rule/storage logic, infrastructure-as-code, container orchestration across Docker Compose and Kubernetes, and the AI agent extension, across both AWS and Azure.